Legal framework

 Digital accessibility legislation at EU, federal and regional level

-The European Directive
+The Web Accessibility Directive (WAD)

 The technical standard as defined by the Directive is the European standard "Accessibility requirements for ICT products and services" version 3.2.1 (2021-03) (external link).
 These are the W3C Web Content Accessibility Guidelines (WCAG) 2.1 AA (external link) along with some additional criteria.